onera/Fast/FastS/doc/source/FastS.rst

         7. gradyVelocityX
         8. gradzVelocityX
         9. gradxVelocityY
-        10. etc...
+        10. gradyVelocityY
-        11. gradxVelocityZ
+        11. gradzVelocityY
-        12. etc...
+        12. gradxVelocityZ
-        13. gradxTemperature
+        13. gradyVelocityZ
-        14. etc...
+        14. gradxVelocityZ
+        15. gradxTemperature
+        16. gradyTemperature
-        15. gradzTemperature
+        17. gradzTemperature
-        16. CoefPressure
+        18. CoefPressure
-        17. ViscosityMolecular
+        19. ViscosityMolecular

     the return of the function, effort, is a list of 8 items which contains integral over the surface of the BC of different variables of teff: